 Frequently Asked Questions

-I am seeing a doctor for prenatal cared was planning a hospital birth.
+I am seeing a doctor for prenatal care and was planning a hospital birth.
 Is it too late to consider having a midwife-attended homebirth?

 It is never too late to switch care providers.
-It is never too late to change your plans, or to start making decisions that feel more aligned with your values and desires.
-It is actually quite common for women to transfer to a new care providers when their needs change.
-After all, you are the consumer.
+It is never too late to change your plans, or to make choices that are aligned with your values and desires.
+It is actually quite common for pregnant women to transfer to a new care provider as their needs and preferences change.
+You are the consumer of the maternity care you choose.
 Each woman possesses the autonomy and wisdom to know which birthing environment feels best for her — even if it’s late in the game.
-It is your body, your birth, your baby, your choice.
+It is your body, your baby, your birth.

 I am over 35 and was told I am "high-risk."
 Does that mean I can't have a homebirth?

 No. Almost half of my clients have been over 35.
-The age of 35 was designated as the beginning of the “high-risk” age bracket NOT because of a significantly increased risk pregnancy or birth pops up at the magoc age of 35, but because of the nature of amniocentesis; At age 35, the chance of having a baby with Down’s syndrome is the same as the chance of having a miscarriage as the result of an amniocentesis.
-Mothers aged 35 and older were assumed to want genetic testing and amniocentesis was teh best available tool a few decades ago.
-Being 35 or older does not automatically make a mother “high-risk.”
+A long time ago, the age of 35 was designated as the start of the “high-risk” cutoff because of the nature of the amniocentesis test, which at one time had been the primary genetic screening test for Down’s Syndrome.
+At age 35, the chance of having a baby with a genetic problem like Down’s Syndrome was higher at that point than the same as the chance of having a miscarriage from the amniocentesis test.
+(Losing the baby is a possible consequence of doing amniocentesis).
+Mothers aged 35 and older were assumed to want genetic testing and amniocentesis was the best available tool many decades ago.
+While some genetic abnormalities do increase with age, being 35+ does not automatically make a particular woman “high-risk.”
 Indeed, the “older moms” in my practice are often the healthiest moms!
+We will talk at length about the risks to you and your baby as well as all of your testing options during your initial visit.

 I experienced a complication in a previous pregnancy or birth.
 Does this mean I am too high-risk to have a homebirth this time?

 This depends on the specific condition and the circumstances of the previous pregnancy.
 Many “complications” experienced in previous pregnancies or births result from interventions initiated by the care provider.
 Other complications are seemingly more random.
-In general, complications in pregnancy and birth do not repeat themselves, and are often prevented in future pregnancies and birth by maternal efforts, chance, or more woman-centered care on the part of the provider.
+In general, complications in pregnancy and birth do not repeat themselves, and are often prevented in future pregnancies and birth by maternal lifestyle choices, chance, or more woman-centered care on the part of the provider.
 During the consult or initial visit we discuss your reproductive and birth history in detail.
-We discuss at length the risk of the previous condition and any measures we can take to prevent it this time around.
-If we determine that the circumstances of your pregnancy are beyond my comfort level or experience, or are indeed high-risk, I will help you find another midwife or physician.
+We discuss at length the risk of the previous condition, the likelihood it would happen again, and any measures we can take to prevent it this time around, if possible.
+If we determine that the circumstances of your pregnancy are beyond my comfort level or experience, or are truly high-risk, I will help you find another woman-centered midwife or physician.

-I offer all of the standard routine prenatal and postpartum tests for you and your baby.
-Referrals are made for ultrasound and some genetic testing.
+I offer all of the standard routine prenatal and postpartum tests for you and your baby including ultrasound scans and genetic testing.
+The choice to have an ultrasound or do any special tests is always up to you.
+You are the primary decision-maker for your pregnancy and your baby.
+Referrals to Boise specialists are made for certain types of ultrasound and genetic tests.
 I make every attempt to refer you to a homebirth-friendly provider who supports women’s informed decision-making.

 Do I need to see a doctor before starting midwifery care and planning a homebirth?